Knight's Pond Preserve

 More information

-Primary Trailhead: 477 Greely Road Extension, Cumberland Center, ME. - There is a large gravel parking area and a portable toilet (no wheelchair access).
+Primary Trailhead: 477 Greely Road Extension, Cumberland Center, ME.
+There is a large gravel parking area that can accommodate up to 20 vehicles and a portable toilet.
 The trail between the parking area and the pond is an old gravel road ideal for baby carriages and gentle strolls.
-Most other trails on the preserve (color-blazed white, blue, red, and yellow) are primitive with rocks and roots that wind through oak-hickory forests and along vernal pools.
+Most other trails on the preserve (color-blazed white, blue, red, yellow and green) are primitive with rocks and roots that wind through oak-hickory forests and along vernal pools.
 Expect long stretches of muddy ruts if you attempt to circumnavigate the pond.

-Secondary Trailhead: There is a secondary entrance at the very end of Greely Road Extension.
+Secondary Trailhead: There is a second access point for Blueberry Hill at the very end of Greely Road Extension.
+There is parking on the road for a few vehicles.

-Village Center Trail (2024) - This new 0.6-mile trail now connects to Knight's Pond Preserve!
+Green Trail (2024) - This new 0.6-mile trail connects to Knight's Pond Preserve!
 There is a gravel parking lot on Wildlife Lane, North Yarmouth where it intersects Village View Ln.

-The Town of Cumberland’s preserve website includes some regulatory content https://www.cumberlandmaine.com/knights-pond-preserve.
+The Town of Cumberland’s preserve website includes some regulatory content.

 Note: An increasing number of events and trail races on the preserve make us strongly ask that event planners contact land managers for permissions and awareness of issues.
 Use of full-loop trails for events can require permissions of multiple land managers.